Tezenn/pulsehunt-frontend/README.md

 # Pulse Hunt (client/frontend)
 Pulse Hunt is a market place where Indie Trainers can offer their workout sessions to users.
-The project was initiated as a one week solo project when attending [Codeworks](https://codeworks.me) Coding Bootcamp in Barcelona.

 This is the client/frontend.
-The server/backend can be found [here](https://github.com/cherlin/pulsehunt-backend "Pulse Hunt backend")
+The server/backend can be found [here](https://github.com/Tezenn/pulsehunt-backend "Pulse Hunt backend")

 ## Screenshots